lassouedghazi/GoMyCode-Final-Project/README.md

    - *"What are common techniques for dealing with outliers?"*

 #### Data Analysis
-- **Visualizations**: Create correlation matrices, pie charts, histograms, and more to understand your data visually.
+- **Visualizations**: Create correlation matrices, pie charts  and more to understand your data visually.
 - **Data Scaling**: Use the StandardScaler to normalize numerical data for better analysis results.
   ...